sheshantsinha/winter_development_challenge/README.md

     }

     function superBonus() {
-    // If you implement machine learning in mobile apps or web app, you will get extra attention and points.
+    // If you implement machine learning in mobile apps, you will get extra attention and points.
     }